-At any time during the agreement term, SACOG or SMAQMD (or both) may conduct an audit of the participant's operations to verify that the applicant is complying with the contract terms.
+At any time during the agreement term, SACOG or SMAQMD (or both) may conduct an audit of the participant's operations, including all paperwork documenting actual operation within the SFNA, to verify that the applicant is complying with all contract terms.
 Any audits will be conducted at a reasonable time and with reasonable notice to the participant.